Home / ORPAS Application Guide / ORPAS – McMaster University

 MSc (SLP) Online Interview

 The top-ranked (approximately 150) applicants will be invited to participate in virtual multiple mini-interviews (MMIs).
 We will notify you by email about the date, time and process, including a link to pay the $55 non-refundable fee.
-To complete the MMIs, you will need a computer with a webcam, microphone and stable internet connection.
-To be considered, we must receive your request for accommodation by the specified time and date in the invitation letter.

-There are 5 oral and 2 written stations during the MMIs.
-Applicants who have not been invited to interview will not continue through the application process and are welcomed to apply again the following year.
-To ensure a fair and equitable interview process, all assessors are provided with anti-bias and diversity training prior to evaluating students.
+Applicants who have not been invited to an interview will not continue through the application process and are welcome to apply again the following year.

 MSc (SLP) Selection Method